Arctic Oscillation and Polar Vortex Analysis and Forecasts

 Week Two

-With predicted mostly negative geopotential height anomalies across the Arctic and mixed geopotential height anomalies across the mid-latitudes this period (Figure 8), the AO will likely persist positive this period (Figure 1).
-With predicted negative pressure/geopotential height anomalies across Greenland (Figure 8), the NAO will likely be positive as well this period.
+With predicted mostly mixed geopotential height anomalies across the Arctic and mixed geopotential height anomalies across the mid-latitudes this period (Figure 8), the AO will likely persist near neutral (Figure 1).
+With predicted weak but positive to mixed pressure/geopotential height anomalies across Greenland (Figure 8), the NAO will likely be negative but relatively close to neutral this period.

 Longer Term